- Home

 Under City Ordinance Chapter 23, Article V. for Short-Term Rentals, you are required to obtain a permit to operate as an Short-term Rental (STR) in the Fredericksburg City Limits.

-A permit is not required for STR’s located in the ETJ (extra-territorial jurisdiction).
+A permit is not currently required for STR’s located in the ETJ (extra-territorial jurisdiction).
 To determine if your STR is in the ETJ, please click here to access the Zoning Map.
 Please note, you are required to remit HOT to the City of Fredericksburg even if you are located in the ETJ.

 To view Short-term Rental FAQ, click here.